dwillie/wiz-form/readme.md

 </wiz-form>
 ```

 That'll show the name of the active step in the h1 tag at the top.
 We can also access the current step and step counts through wizard-meta too, which is two-way bound.
-(Though we're still in early days, so probably would be a bad idea to change those variables yourself.)
+Changes you make to the wizardMeta activeStep and activeStepName will affect the wizard's state.

 If we wanted to use a progress bar instead of a title, we could look at the Bootstrap bars...